 Banning bump stocks doesn’t affect most gun owners, and most of them don’t care about bump stocks, but the precedent such action sets, especially at the federal level, is significant.
 There is a bigger reason why bump stocks matter.
 Why do we need the federal government and state governments in the business of regulating, banning, and otherwise meddling with gun accessories?
 Isn’t it bad enough they are banning guns and magazines left and right?

 That’s why many gun owners are determined to fight this – not so much for what banning bump stocks does, but for what it may lead to.

 Knee-jerk reactions to violence are not new.
 People forget that some of the first major efforts to ban and restrict access to guns came after the Valentine’s Day Massacre in 1927, where Chicago gangsters got into a gunfight, and seven involved were killed by thugs using Thompson submachine guns.
 After this incident, the first iterations of background checks and huge taxes on automatic weapons were made law.

 Fast-forward to 1986, when Congress banned automatic weapons altogether.

 And yet, the worst shootings with the most carnage are happening today in an America without automatic weapons and with new gun restrictions going on the books in state after state.

 Look no further than Baltimore (recently named “the nation’s most dangerous city”) and Chicago to see how gun control ends up “working.”
 It doesn’t.

-So, unfortunately, it looks like bump stocks will meet their fate across the country very quickly.
-Politicians will pat themselves on the back, and they will tell grieving parents that something was done.
+Banning bump stocks does nothing to stop crazed killers.
+Politicians will pat themselves on the back, and they will tell grieving parents that "something was done."
 But in the end, more gun control will not stop the violence one bit, and it will not make people safer.

 Ted Patterson is pro-freedom political activist and consultant writing from Maryland.
 Contact him at email@example.com.